 Many of us think we were bad children; we may feel different to everyone else and disconnected.
 You see the world in your own way.
 Sometimes your reaction is the opposite of the crowd.
 You might be surprised to learn you are not alone.

 Compensation can help ease the healing process.
 Whether it’s paying for therapy, medical bills, or providing your family with a secure future, compensation can have a significant impact.
 Used wisely, compensation can be life-changing.

-Recently the UK has made a landmark ruling, opening the gates for victims to sue State government Departments for sexual and physical abuse perpetrated by foster parents.
+Recently the UK has made a landmark ruling, opening the gates for victims to sue State governments for sexual and (in NSW) physical abuse perpetrated by foster parents.
 This important ruling made by England’s most senior Lord Justices is expected to be followed by courts in all Australian States, New Zealand and Canada.

 I have started a Class Action for survivors of abuse by foster parents.
 Beginning with New South Wales, I will take on every State government in Australia, one by one.
 I have put together a team of barristers and solicitors to prosecute every government for compensation.
 I invite you to join me in my crusade.
 Please register your interest in my class action, whichever State you come from.
 I will not let you down.